Gangotri, Yamunotri temples reopen as Chardham yatra begins (updating)

 PrashantNews

-The Char Dham Yatra in Uttarakhand kicks off on Sunday (Apr 19) with the reopening of the portals of the Gangotri and Yamunotri shrines on the auspicious occasion of Akshaya Tritiya.
+Amid chilly weather conditions, the Char Dham Yatra in Uttarakhand on Sunday (Apr 19) began with the reopening of the portals of the Gangotri and Yamunotri shrines on the auspicious occasion of Akshaya Tritiya.

 For the first time, the entry of non-Hindus into the three temples except Yamunotri has been restricted.

-Chief Minister Pushkar Singh Dhami on Saturday flagged off the buses bound for the Char Dham shrines from Rishikesh and extended his best wishes for the journey to devotees arriving from different parts of the country.
+Chief Minister Pushkar Singh Dhami flew to Gangotri temple to offer prayers, a day after he flagged off the buses bound for the Char Dham shrines from Rishikesh and extended his best wishes for the journey to devotees arriving from different parts of the country.
+“Arriving at the opening ceremony of the portals of Shri Gangotri Dham, Chief Minister Shri Pushkar Singh Dhami performed prayers in the name of Prime Minister Shri Narendra Modi,” an official statement said.

 Among the four holy shrines, the portals of the Kedarnath Temple—located in Rudraprayag district—are scheduled to open on April 22, while those of the Badrinath Temple—located in Chamoli district—will open on April 23.